RIPE NCC Data Protection Report

-While the first three purposes can justify bulk access to most of the data contained in the RIPE Database, bulk access to personal data cannot be justified as it is not inline with the purpose of processing personal data in the RIPE Database (see above section 3.2.3).
+While the first three purposes can justify bulk access to most of the data contained in the RIPE Database, bulk access to personal data cannot be justified because it is not in line with the purpose of processing personal data in the RIPE Database (see above section 3.2.3).

 As far as the fourth purpose is concerned, the DPTF highlighted the following issue: If the personal data contained in the RIPE Database is made available through other RIR databases, there is no guarantee that users searching those databases have agreed to the RIPE Database Terms and Conditions.
 Agreeing to these terms and conditions would oblige users to adhere to lawful use of the personal data as required by the Act (see above section 3.2.3).
 While other RIR databases serve the same purposes as the RIPE Database, the jurisdictions in which other RIRs operate do not offer the same level of data protection as Dutch law.

 Therefore, the DPTF proposed that NRTM and Bulk Access should only be offered without personal data.

 In order to increase efficiency and accuracy with regards to reporting abusive behavior to the correct network operator, in November 2011 a new policy proposal was introduced to tackle this matter.
 The Abuse Contact Management Task Force established by the RIPE community was tasked to examine the possibility of introducing a new contact attribute named “abuse-c:” as a standard way of documenting abuse contact details in the RIPE Database.
 In this way, the maintainers would be assisted in organising their provided information and every interested party would be helped to find the correct abuse contact information more easily.